fIRST fREE sTORY –wITH mALICE mAGAZINE eDITION #1 – Derek Barton

 I get asked a lot by aspiring new writers, where do I go next?
 “The manuscript is done and I’m ready to put it out in the world.
 But… I don’t know how.”

 Completely understand that lost sensation.
-You’ve done the hard put, but you didn’t think beyond the draft.
+You’ve done the hard part, but you didn’t think beyond the draft.
 It’s an overwhelming and daunting challenge.
 Some find it easier to “hide it right here in my drawer.
 Someday, I’ll get back to it.”
 In other words, you feel safer if you don’t even try.

 But that seems like such a tragedy to me!
 You’re so close to the goal.
 I want to help.
 Here is a sample of the guest blog I did for Phoenix Oasis Press detailing my template on the next steps forward (be sure to click on the link at the bottom for the complete blog):